CristianGM23/SM2/README.md

 **Install SmaC from Update Site**
 _______________

+**It is necessary to have the Xtext and Sirius plugins installed previously so that the installation does not generate conflicts.**

 * If you have an Eclipse running :

   1.Download the SmaC Update Site: [Link download](https://github.com/CristianGM23/SM2/blob/master/SmaCUpdateSite.zip)